Okitipupa

-Okitipupa is a Local Government Area in Nigeria and part of the Ikale-speaking nation in Ondo State.
-Okitipupa Local Government headquarters is located in Okitipupa township with a university, Ondo State University of Science and Technology (OSUSTECH) which commenced academic sessions in 2010–11.
+Okitipupa is in Nigeria and part of the Ikale-speaking nation in Ondo State.
+Okitipupa Government headquarter is located in Okitipupa Major town with a university, Olusegun Agagu University of Science and Technology (OAUSTECH) which commenced academic sessions in 2010–11.

-Ìkálè or Old Ìkálè Local Government is part of the Yoruba tribe of Ondo state in Nigeria which was originally Ikaleland and combination of the present Okitipupa Local Government and Irele Local Government before the two local governments were split into two namely: Ìrèlè local government and Okitipupa local government.
+Ìkálè or Old Ìkálè is part of the Yoruba tribe of Ondo state in Nigeria which was originally Ikaleland and combination of the present Okitipupa Local Government and Irele Local Government before the two local governments were split into two namely: Ìrèlè local government and Okitipupa local government.

 Name

-"Okitipupa" town was formerly known as Ode-Idepe.
-The name "Okitipupa" is originated from the elevation of the town, migration of the people to the virgin area and the red colour of the soil (pupain Ikale and Yoruba dialects).
-Okiti means "hilly land".
-Okiti-pupa is derived from the Ikale Yoruba word okiti (hilly) and pupa (red) which became a name used by people travelling from other communities to trade in the central market of the town (Okitipupa).
-Today, the inhabitants use the names of Okitipupa and Idepe interchangeably.
+"Okitipupa" town was historically known as Ode-Idepe and is still called as such by many of the town's native inhabitants.
+The newer name "Okitipupa" owes its meaning to the relative elevation of the town.
+Migration of people to the virgin area and the red colour of the soil (Pupa in Ikale/Yoruba).
+Okitipupa is derived from the Ikale (Yoruba) words; Okiti (hilly) and Pupa (red) which became a name used by people travelling from other communities to trade in the central market of the town of Idepe.
+Today, the |inhabitants use the names of Okitipupa and Idepe interchangeably.